Author: hannahmcbeth22@gmail.com

 Krishna

 Across cultures, the figures who embody illumination are never merely rulers; they are liberators—beings whose radiance dissolves fear and unbinds what has hardened in the world.
 Krishna is one of the clearest expressions of this pattern: playful, disarming, musical, quietly wise.
-His brilliance is not the punishing blaze of a sun god but the intimate glow of clarity, joy, and recognition.
+His brilliance is not the punishing blaze of a sun god but the intimate glow of clarity, joy and recognition.

 He is a king not by lineage but by conduct.
 In the stories, Krishna steals butter, dances on poisoned rivers, lifts mountains without strain, and counsels a warrior into steadiness with a vision that spans the entire cosmos.
 His kingship arrives not as decree but as presence—a form of moral luminosity that restores proportion simply by existing in the world with a grounded joy.

 Seen this way, Krishna stands closer to the Green Man than to the emperors of epic.
-Both figures express an intelligence rooted in renewal, humor, and fertility; both resist the rigidity of empire.
+Both figures express an intelligence rooted in renewal, humor and fertility; both resist the rigidity of empire.
 The Green Man’s leaf-sprung face—half smiling, half wild—offers the same lesson as Krishna’s flute: that vitality can be a form of governance.

 This grammar of illumination resurfaced, unexpectedly, in the Bay Area of the 1960s.
 When A. C. Bhaktivedanta Swami Prabhupada arrived in San Francisco in 1966, the Hare Krishna movement settled into a city already carrying another kind of awakening.
 Hippies chanting in Golden Gate Park shared sidewalks with the earliest generation of semiconductor engineers; ecstatic devotion and scientific experimentation unfolded in the same fog-thick air.
 Both promised liberation through pattern.
 Both offered altered states—one through mantra, the other through mathematics.

-Light in Matter
+Light in matter

 By the mid-1960s, the Bay Area was developing two very different traditions of illumination.
 In Golden Gate Park, the new Hare Krishna community chanted a Sanskrit mantra meant to clear perception through repetition; a few miles south, engineers at Fairchild and Stanford were learning how trace amounts of phosphorus or boron could turn silicon into a material that alternated between conductivity and restraint.